Purpose of Collecting Client Information

-Access to client file information is restricted to the client’s treating counsellor.
+Access to client file information is restricted to the client’s treating Counsellor.
 However, certain exceptions exist.
 These include:

 - Mental Awakening administration staff access to the client’s records, which includes less personally sensitive information, needed for administrative purposes such as dates of appointments, contact details, emergency correspondence, etc.

-- Client’s details may be shared with the counsellor or Mental Awakening’s professional advisors, such as legal advisors, where necessary for the conduct of the business of the counsellor.
+- Client’s details may be shared with the Counsellor or Mental Awakening’s professional advisors, such as legal advisors, where necessary for the conduct of the business of the Counsellor.

 Requests to Access Information

 Clients may request access to personal information about them kept on file.
 Our policy is that all such requests need to be made in writing by the client and will be responded to within 14 days.
 Access will only be provided to the client by arranging a session time to discuss the information with the counsellor responsible for the client’s file.
 This will be charged at our normal sessional rates and payable by the client at the time of the appointment.
 We do not provide copies of any file information without a court subpoena.
-This is because clinical records contain sensitive information relevant to the client’s treatment and may be harmful if read without a psychologist or counsellor present to explain the information appropriately.
+This is because clinical records contain sensitive information relevant to the client’s treatment and may be harmful if read without a Counsellor present to explain the information appropriately.
 Access to personal information is subject to exceptions in the relevant legislation.
 In certain circumstances, requests to access personal information may be declined in accordance with privacy laws (for example, where giving access would put a client or another person at risk of harm).

 Disclosure of Client Information

 Mental Awakening will not disclose a client’s personal information except when: